The Concept of Character in the Reich and Lowen Tradition

 Most therapy has followed Freud's cue in being led by free association.
 This is true also for practitioners that eschew or little understand Freud.
 Free association, of course, is somewhat of a misnomer in that it leads to material not completely random.
 It leads to 'what is really on the mind' of the client, and therefore, presumably led, eventually, to all that is necessary.
 However, long experience led to the conclusion that this was insufficient, especially as clients became more sophisticated.
 If resistances are 'analyzed and dissolved as they arise', then it seems that endless creative new resistances arise.
 The nucleus of resistance seems to be able to jump from manifestation to manifestation.
 This brings to mind Karen Horney's quip that the patient [client] comes to therapy to "perfect the neurosis".
 After enough work with the therapist around resistance, new resistances may be 'slicker' and even look somewhat like insight.

 Lowen, like Wilhelm Reich before him, believed that only by helping the client see how his or her resistance fit a constellation of character, could the nucleus of resistance be overcome.
 An implication of this is that egalitarian and exploratory approaches to therapy and change, even one's including bodywork, if they fail to 'characterize' the problem, tended to only produce modest change in quality of life.
 From this arises the emphasis on 'tight' definitions of the character such as Lowen's basic five.
 Looser, 'Mr Potato Head' approaches in which character is described by an impromptu amalgamation of traits are prone to self-deception if done by the subject, and projection if done by another.

 To Lowen, character was body and energy.
 Behavioral traits were seen as epiphenomena of the body.
-That is why bodywork and character analysis could happen at the same time--to him, character analysis was body analysis, and a conversational format was rarely necessary.
+That is why targeted bodywork and character analysis could happen at the same time--to him, character analysis was body analysis, and a strictly conversational format was rarely necessary.